-Any questions contact the State Program Director.
+If you have any questions, contact the State Program Director.

 Single Service Program Awards

 Annually, the Service Program Awards competition recognizes those councils conducting outstanding projects in each of the 4 categories of the Service Program: Faith, Community, Family, and Life.
 Every council is eligible to compete for the awards being offered on the State and Supreme Council level.